Czech lawmakers approve windfall tax on energy firms, banks | Headlines

 The tax applies to profits exceeding 120% of the 2018-2021 average and comes on top of a 19% corporate tax rate.
 The government aims to raise around 85 billion crowns ($3.40 billion), or about 1.2% of gross domestic product, next year alone through advance tax payments, and smaller sums in the following two years.

-In central Europe, Hungary has already gone after windfall income earned by banks and energy companies.
+Hungary has already gone after windfall income of banks and energy companies.
 The Czech tax will mainly hit CEZ, as well as oil refiner ORLEN Unipetrol, which has warned it could hurt its investments.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)